 fix Galaxy S7 battery life problem

-After you have identified and removed power hungry apps, there other apps that are still taking up the background usage of your phone.
+After you have identified and removed power-hungry apps, there are still other apps that are still using your phone’s background.

-To handle this you can head over to App Power Saving settings
+To handle this, you can head over to the App Power Saving settings

 • Go to phone settings